pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 I didn't add back the mob combat chasing behavior, since that's something to revisit when reworking combat to use the new abstractions.

-## On Mangos

-Mangos is the main World of Warcraft private server implementation and Thistle Tea uses its database extensively for things like creatures, items, npc text, etc.
-This works really well, but I let some of the database model structure leak into the core code, which made things a bit annoying to work with.
-Instead of using their database model directly, I've moved some of it to a boundary concern using 'loaders'.
-These query from the database to get mobs and similar to spawn, but then convert to different structs that are easier to work with.

-The idea is that the Mangos database can be used to 'bootstrap' Thistle Tea, but we should prefer working with our own data representations.
-Additionally, the state of the system should be entirely separate from the Mangos database.
-There's still a lot I need to think about there, but I basically want to make it so it's not as tightly coupled.

 ## Magic Numbers